 Charles Attwell is a solicitor and risk consultant who works alongside some 20 lawyers across the Travelers claim, risk and underwriting teams.
 He helps law firms to identify and avoid professional indemnity insurance risks.
 (Updated 1 June 2020)

 Here he explains some common errors in wills, trusts and probate work and how to avoid them

 Wills, trusts and probate work ranks third in our data showing which areas of work in law firms generate the most negligence claims, after residential conveyancing and commercial conveyancing.
 It is sixth in terms of the value of the claims.

-The most frequent cases involve wills and codicils and the distribution of assets.
+The most frequent cases involve drafting errors in wills and codicils and the distribution of assets.
 The highest value claims involve tax errors.

 The remaining areas of work – settlement, inheritance claims, investment management and asset realisation – generate relatively fewer claims.